IarveJ/PYNQ_facialRec/README.md

 # PYNQ Facial Recognition Implementation
-Miami University ECE 387 Spring 2018 Midterm Project
+Miami University ECE 387 Spring 2018 Final Project

 Author: Jacob Iarve

 ## Getting Started
 ### Introduction
-  For my midterm project, I have interfaced the Xilinx PYNQ-Z1 with a webcam and an HDMI output.
+  For my Final project, I expanded upon interface created between the Xilinx PYNQ-Z1 with a webcam and an HDMI output for the midterm.
 Using PYNQ, it is easy to create overlays that abstract low-level FPGA logic into high level languages such as Python 3.
 Using overlays to program in Python, I installed a Python Facial Recognition package that I used to create a Facial Recognition Security System.
+The next step in my project was introducing interrupts to stop the processor, and have it make decisions so that this system could interact with the user without sacraficing CPU.
+This is where the project got more complicated.
+On the PYNQ disc image used to boot and operate the PYNQ board, was old programs from an earlier release that did not contain the interrupt objects in its library.
+Thus, to accomplish this I wrote a new image onto a seperate SD card to boot the system using the new PYNQ image from February 2018.
+However, using the new image which uses Python 3.3.0, the system could no longer download Face Recognition due to inheret issues installing facial recognition to the new Python update.

+  Having the serious problem of not being able to intergrate the programs to run both facial recognition and interrupts, I decided to create a network using two PYNQ boards.
+One pynq board, using the new image will be a user interface built upon interrupt framework in the AsyncIO class made from Python.
+This system will take a webcam picture after a user pushes an interrupt.
+This is caused by the interrupt literally interrupting the ARM processor and executing a function that takes the picture and saves it via an inputted name online, as that board acts as server.
+  Once this picture is on the internet, the second PYNQ board with the old disk image and capable of running the facial recogntion library is used.
+This system downloads the picture to a local directory and then executes the facial recognition system created for the midterm assessment.

+### Faical Recognition System
  The code for this project works in the following way.
 It creates I/O Driver objects using OpenCV2 Library to interface a webcam and uses the PYNQ library to interface the HDMI output.
 After instantiating each driver, the program will import the facial recognition library and all the images and names for